Mary Buckland: Marriage

-According to Caroline Fox, Buckland met her husband William Buckland in the following way:
+According to Caroline Fox, Buckland met her husband the Reverend William Buckland in the following way:

 Both were travelling in Dorsetshire and each were reading a new and weighty tome by the French naturalist Georges Cuvier.
 They got into conversation, the drift of which was so peculiar that Dr. Buckland exclaimed, "You must be Miss Morland, to whom I am about to deliver a letter of introduction."
 He was right, and she soon became Mrs Buckland.

-In 1825 Mary married Buckland, who later became Dean of Westminster.
-Their honeymoon was a geological tour lasting a year, including visits to geologists and geological locations across Europe.
+On 31st December 1825 Mary married Buckland, the Reader in Mineralogy and Geology at the University of Oxford.
+Their marriage was made possible by Buckland's recent appointment to a lucrative canonry at Christ Church in Oxford.
+Later, in 1845, Buckland achieved further ecclesiastical preferment when he became Dean of Westminster.
+The couple's honeymoon was a geological tour lasting through much of 1826.
+It included visits to geologists and geological locations across Europe.
 They had nine children, including Frank Buckland and author Elizabeth Oke Buckland Gordon.
 The children were exposed to their parents' collections of fossils from an early age and at the age of 4, Frank could successfully identify the vertebrae of an ichthyosaurus.
 Buckland supported her husband's pursuits, while balancing her time to help educate, and teach her children.
 She also spent her time promoting education within the villages.
 During her marriage, her desire to pursue science was limited because of her husband's disproval of women being engaged in scientific pursuits.

 Her eldest son Frank, said the following about his mother for her contribution to Buckland's work:

 Not only was she a pious, amiable, and excellent helpmate to my father; but being naturally endowed with great mental powers, habits of perseverance and order, tempered by excellent judgement, she materially assisted her husband in his literary labours, and often gave to them a polish which added not a little to their merit … Not only with her pen did she render material assistance, but her natural talent in the use of her pencil enabled her to give accurate illustrations and finished drawings … She was also particularly clever and neat in mending broken fossils … It was her occupation also to label the specimens.